Hydra 2.5.0 is out now. Check out what's new

 • A more stable foundation for creating reliable and reproducible automation scripts has been established.

 • Script Recorder can now record multiple applications at once, regardless of the specified target application.
 For example, if you set Calculator as a target when creating a new application script, you can launch and record Calculator.
-However, you can also record any other window present on the desktop, such as Microsoft Word, etc.
+However, you can also record any other window present on the desktop, such as Microsoft Word.

 This page describes the inventory of methods used by Script Recorder and XPath changes.
 For information on how to use WinApp Recorder, see Using the WinApp Recorder.